-And normally in structural welding, so PWHT post weld heat treatment structural welding of HSLAs does not require PWHT post weld heat treatment is normally not required for most of the structural welding of the high strength low alloy steel weld joints.
-But we know that whenever the steels are welded these invariably developed the residual stresses.
-So presence of the residual stresses swill be increasing the tendency for distortion especially after machining.

-So if we want the dimensional stability of the HSLA weld joints after the machining during machining there is no dimensional change or the shape change then after the welding we must perform the PWHT and this is primary goal of the performing this PWHT is to relieve the residual stresses.
-So stress relieving is the main target, so that during the machining there is no distortion.
+require PWHT, post weld heatment is normally not required for most of the structural welding of the high strength low alloy steel weld joints.
+But we know that whenever the steels are welded these invariably develop the residual stresses.
+So presence of the residual stresses will be increasing the tendency for distortion. especially after machining.
+So if you want the dimensional stability of the HSLA weld joints after the machining or during the machining there is no dimensional change or the shape change then after the welding we must perform the machining.

-As well as the same time the relieving the residual stresses also helps in reducing the stress corrosion cracking tendency because if the world joint is used in the cross environment and if the tensile residual stresses are present in the weld metal or in the heat affected zone then it will be sensitive for the stress corrosion cracking.
-So in order to avoid such kind of the possibilities of post weld heat treatment is given to the weld zone.

-So main purpose of this is to relieve the residual stresses so that these benefits can be availed for the critical components PWHT must be established so that we can ensure PWHT welding procedure specification should be established it should be tested and then we should follow those are the procedural steps very meticulously and very closely so that the required performance of the weld joint can be realized.
+And this is primary goal of the performing this PWHT is to relieve the residual stresses.
+So the residual stress relieving is the main target so that during the machining there is no distortion as well as at the same time the relieving the residual stresses also helps in reducing the stress corrosion cracking tendency.
+Because, if the weld joint is used in the corrosion environment and if the tensile residual stresses are present in the weld metal or in the heat affected zone then it will be sensitive for the stress corrosion cracking.
+So, in order to avoid such kind of the possibilities post weld heat treatment is given to the So, main purpose of this is to relieve the residual stresses so that these benefits can be availed.
+For the critical components PWHT must be established so that we can ensure welding procedure specifications should be established, it should be tested and then we should follow those the procedural steps very meticulously and very closely so that the required performance of the weld joint can be realized.

-So now I will summarize this presentation, in this presentation basically I have talked about the weldability of the high strength low alloy steels wherein I have talked about the kind of the preheating temperatures to be used and what are the welding processes and it is effect on the properties of the HSLAs weld joints how the fillers are selected and what kind of the post weld heat treatments are given.

-As far as the post weld heat treatment is concerned there is one typical the temperature range which is used like the different steels and kind of the post weld heat treatment temperatures which are to be used, so that regular stresses can be released, thank you for your attention
+So now I will summarize this presentation, in this presentation basically I have talked about the weldability of the high strength low alloy steels wherein I have talked about the kind of the preheating, temperatures to be used, what are the welding processes and its effect on the properties of the HSLA weld joints, how the fillers are selected and what kind of the post weld heat treatments are given.
+As far as the post weld heat treatment is concerned there is one typical The temperature range which is used like the different the steels and the kind of the post weld heat treatment temperatures which are to be used so that residual stresses can be released.
+Thank you for your attention.